nspcc-dev/neo-go/docs/neofs-blockstorage.md

     Depending on the mode, the service either:
    - Searches for index files by index file attribute and reads block OIDs from index file object-by-object.
-   - Searches batches of blocks directly by block attribute (the batch size is configured via `OIDBatchSize` parameter).
+   - Searches blocks one by one directly by block attribute.

    Once the OIDs are retrieved, they are immediately redirected to the block downloading routines for further processing.
 The channel that